 What actions can an employer take to make itself more competitive in the recruitment marketplace?

-The first point to remember is that every single organization can improve its effectiveness in this area and often without spending a single dollar.
+The first point to remember is that every single organisation can improve its effectiveness in this area and often without spending a single dollar.

 Questions to ask oneself prior to commencing a recruitment exercise includes: